top of page

 I trust this letter finds you in good health and spirits.
 As a deeply concerned citizen of India, I feel compelled to address a pressing issue that affects our environment and the future of our nation: the enforcement of the Single-Use Plastic Ban.
 This ban, heralded by the Modi Government on August 12, 2021, and notified through the Plastic Waste Management Amendment Rules, 2021, was a commendable step towards combating plastic pollution.
 However, its implementation, or lack thereof, leaves much to be desired.

-Despite the ban, plastic spoons, forks, straws, and glasses remain ubiquitous.
-They are readily available and widely used, pointing to a significant gap between policy and practice.
-The authorities, it seems, have turned a blind eye to this rampant violation, failing to identify and penalize the culprits.
+Plastic spoons, forks, straws, and glasses remain ubiquitous despite the ban.
+They are readily available and widely used, indicating a significant gap between policy and practice.
+The authorities seem to have turned a blind eye to this rampant violation, failing to identify and penalize the culprits.
 This negligence undermines the ban's intent and raises questions about the government's commitment to this cause.

 The absence of stringent enforcement mechanisms has allowed single-use plastics to proliferate.
-This is not just an environmental crisis but a glaring example of political gimmickry.
+This is an environmental crisis and a glaring example of political gimmickry.
 The ban, it appears, was more of a performative act rather than a decisive step towards sustainable change.
-Our cities and villages are littered with plastics, discarded without consequence, reflecting both consumer convenience and regulatory apathy.
+Our cities and villages are littered with plastics, discarded without consequence, reflecting consumer convenience and regulatory apathy.
 This situation is unacceptable and demands urgent attention.

 Particularly troubling is the extensive use of plastic products within government institutions.
-From Vidhansabhas to secretariat buildings and various government departments, single-use plastics are alarmingly prevalent.
+Single-use plastics are alarmingly prevalent in Vidhansabhas, secretariat buildings, and various government departments.
 This contradiction between policy and practice is both ironic and disheartening.
 If our government offices cannot adhere to the ban, how can we expect the general public to take it seriously?

 While the Swachh Bharat Campaign has brought improvements, such as door-to-door garbage collection, these efforts are insufficient.
 Banning wholesalers or retailers alone will not solve the problem.
 We need a robust enforcement mechanism that includes stringent monitoring of manufacturers.
-The production of single-use plastic, paper, aluminium foil, Styrofoam, and wooden disposables needs to be tightly regulated.
-It is also worth noting that politicians themselves are reportedly involved in the manufacture of these items.
+The production of single-use plastic, paper, aluminium foil, Styrofoam, and wooden disposables must be tightly regulated.
+It is also worth noting that politicians are reportedly involved in manufacturing these items.
 This conflict of interest may explain the lack of strict enforcement, as it directly impacts their investments and income streams.

 The health of our environment is at stake, and with it, the well-being of future generations.
 The citizens of India deserve a cleaner, greener future, free from the scourge of plastic pollution.
 It is time for the government to act with integrity and urgency.
-We demand that you, as the minister responsible, address this issue with the seriousness it deserves and provide a clear plan of action.
+As the minister responsible, we demand that you address this issue with the seriousness it deserves and provide a clear plan of action.

 Thank you for your attention to this critical matter.
 We look forward to your prompt and decisive response.